William Murdoch (pianist): Style

-Murdoch's arrangements of organ work by Bach for the piano were very effective, and he also composed a number of songs and pieces for the piano.
-He was steeped in music from his childhood.
-When he first appeared he had a brilliant technique to which the years added the warmth of temperament and sensitiveness of thought, needed for the expression of a fine musician.
-He was especially renowned as one of the great ensemble players of his time.
-The critic William James Turner wrote in 1916: Even when we get to the best pianists it is rarely, if ever, that we find a combination of exceptional technical mastery with tone-power, the delicacy of touch, brilliance, command of color, sensitiveness of phrasing, variety of feeling, imagination, and vital passion.
-Mr. Murdoch possesses all these qualities to a high degree (ADB).
+The critic William James Turner wrote in 1916: "Even when we get to the best pianists it is rarely, if ever, that we find a combination of exceptional technical mastery with tone-power, the delicacy of touch, brilliance, command of color, sensitiveness of phrasing, variety of feeling, imagination, and vital passion.
+Mr. Murdoch possesses all these qualities to a high degree" (ADB).